nqabasikeyi/ACA/README.md

 # School Website

-Welcome to the School Website project!
-This project is designed to provide a modern and engaging online presence for a school, featuring components such as About Us, History, Contact Information, and more.
+Welcome to the Amazon Christian Academy School Website project!
+This project is designed to provide a modern and engaging online presence for the school, featuring components such as About Us, Glimpse, Contact Information, and more.
 Built with React and Vite, this application delivers a seamless user experience with modern design aesthetics.

 ## 📸 Screenshots